Lisbon, Portugal skyline view over Rossio Square.

 For 100 years, Le Consulat was home of the Brazilian Consulate.
 Now, it’s a boutique hotel decorated in collaboration with the most important art galleries of Lisbon.
 Not only can you expect rooms and apartments thoughtfully furnished but you get an exhibit area on the 2nd floor where new Portuguese artists show their latest works.
 Check out these rooms.

 Lisboa Carmo Hotel is a small luxury hotel in the very charming Largo do Carmo with great views from the upper floors.
+There are often buskers in the square so bear this in mind when you choose your room.
 Click to check prices.

 Bedroom, Lisboa Carmo Hotel